Ganesamanian/Frame-Detect/README.md

 * **Database configuration**: This project does not utilize a database.

-* **How to run tests**: Currently, there are no automated tests provided within the repository.
+* **How to run tests**: Currently, no automated tests are provided within the repository.
 You can evaluate the effectiveness of the Frame Difference function by following the usage instructions and examining the results.

 * **Deployment instructions**: There are no special deployment requirements.
-Simply clone the repository and utilize the Frame Difference function according to your needs.
+Clone the repository and utilize the Frame Difference function according to your needs.

 ### Contribution guidelines ###